 It Takes a Village: Honoring Our Partnerships Around the World

 You may have heard the proverb, “it takes a village to raise a child.”
 At Green Empowerment, we believe that it takes a global village to raise a better future for all.
 We envision an equitable and sustainable world where everyone has clean water, renewable energy and a healthy environment in which to grow and thrive.
-The cornerstone of our vision is our partnerships and each year, our global community helps us get closer to completing our goal.
+The cornerstone of our vision is our partnerships and each year, our global community helps us get closer to completing our goal- clean water and renewable energy for all.
 “This year really emphasized to all of us at Green Empowerment that our partnership model is resilient to and effective during global events – from the direct impacts of the global pandemic to the societal reckoning on social and racial justice,” Green Empowerment’s Executive Director, Andrea Johnson, explained.
 “We have always focused on listening to the communities and partners with whom we work and we were able to advance critical energy and water projects precisely because of this operating model.”
 From local NGOs to our network donors and foundations, each of our partnerships play a crucial role in investing in a more sustainable and equitable future.
 To our supporters around the globe, thank you for continuing to believe in our vision and invest in a better future for all.

 Celebrating Our Partners in Río Abajo